matthew-isbell/3d-shooter/README.md

 A test for enemy AI, hit registration for weapons, and animation

 This was mostly written in a Python-like language, and made using Godot.

-To run, just download the .exe file and it should run without any troubles.
+To run, just download the .exe file .pck file and it should run without any troubles.
+I'll attach the other files too just for fun.